Liviries/Passenger-counter-app/README.md

 # Passenger Counter App

+A web application to count and track the number of passengers entering and exiting.
+Users can increment, decrement, and save entries.

-## Description
+## Features

-The **Passenger Counter App** is a simple web-based clicker application that allows users to increment a counter each time a button is clicked.
-The counter represents the number of passengers or any other variable you want to track.
-The app is built using plain HTML, CSS, and JavaScript for a smooth, interactive user experience.
+- **Increment Button**: Increase the passenger count by one.
+- **Decrement Button**: Decrease the passenger count by one.
+- **Save Button**: Save the current passenger count and reset the counter.

 ## Technologies Used

-- **HTML** for structuring the web page.
+- **JavaScript**: For interactive functionalities.
-- **CSS** for styling the page and ensuring a pleasant user interface.
+- **CSS**: For styling and visual design.
-- **JavaScript** for implementing the click functionality and updating the counter.
+- **HTML**: For structure and layout.